kovidomi/BBTAG-Improvement-Mod/USER_README.txt

 Known issues
 ==========================
-- The custom HUD is not updated while the game's window is not focused.
+- the background text on the stage "Duel Field" gets scaled incorrectly
 - The custom HUD does not show player names in online matches.
 - The regionlock is still not completely unlocked